Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 > If script `setup.sh` fails during package installation (due to network issues), you can re-execute it again.

-- During installation You Might See power10k Configure. if your screen gets randomly Rotated, you better go to termux NOW! -

-That's it. `Termux Desktop` is installed successfully. *Restart Termux* and enter `startdesktop` command to start Termux X11 And Desktop And enter `startdesktopvirgl` if You Want A Virgl Hardware Accelerated Envoirment. <br />
+That's it. `Termux Desktop` is installed successfully. *Restart Termux* and enter `startdesktop` command to start Termux X11 Desktop Or enter `startdesktopvirgl` if You Want A Virgl Hardware Accelerated Envoirment. <br />

-> Do note that the VirGL environment is a bit unstable

-### Uninstall (WIP)
+> Notice: VirGL is not very stable, i might end up trying to fix it but i'm not sure if i will do that.

+### Uninstall (I haven't touched the uninstall script so it might not be working.)

 If you ever want to uninstall Termux Desktop, just run `setup.sh` with *--uninstall* option.
 Just keep the `setup.sh` script and delete the cloned repository to save space.
 I'll create a separate uninstaller script later.
 The command below will remove all the packages and delete all the config files it installed, including the changes you've made.
 So, Be careful there...
 ```
 ./setup.sh --uninstall
 ```

+All of these screenshots are old, it may not look the same.

 ![desktop](./previews/desk_1.png) <br />